webflorist/formfactory/README.md

 The package can be configured via `config/formfactory.php`.
 Please see the inline-documentation of this file for explanations of the various settings: https://github.com/nic-at/formfactory/blob/develop/src/config/formfactory.php

-Also be sure to correctly configure the `frontend_framework` in the HtmlFactory-config (at `config/htmlfactory.php`), so the proper _Decorators_ are applied and the generated output includes all necessary styles for the frontent-framework in use.
-Currently only 'bootstrap:3' is supported.
+Also be sure to correctly configure the `decorators` in the HtmlFactory-config (at `config/htmlfactory.php`), so the proper _Decorators_ are applied and the generated output includes all necessary styles for the frontent-framework in use.

 ## Usage